Edith Bonnesen

-Edith Bonnesen née Andersen (1911–1992) was a Danish civil servant who, under the German occupation of Denmark in World War II, became a member of the Danish resistance.
+Edith Bonnesen née Andersen (1911–1992) was a Danish civil servant and member of the Danish resistance during the German occupation of Denmark in World War II.
 She contributed to the illegal newspaper De frie Danske, worked for the Danish-Swedish Refugee Service and joined the British Special Operations Executive (SOE).
-Arrested but released on several occasions, she made a dramatic escape from Copenhagen's Gestapo headquarters in August 1944.
+Arrested but released on several occasions, she escaped from Copenhagen's Gestapo headquarters in August 1944.

+Bonneson was awarded the King's Medal for Courage in the Cause of Freedom for her work in the resistance movement.

 Early life

 Born in Copenhagen on 28 September 1911, Edith Andersen was the daughter of the senior civil servant Edmund Christian Sofus Andersen (1886–1962) and Carla Vilhelmine Fliedner (1890–1928).
-She and her sister were brought up in a well-to-do home where they were taught to respect king and country.
+She and her sister were brought up in a well-to-do home where they were taught to respect their country and the Danish monarchy.
 After completing realskole at Aurehøj Gymnasium in 1928, she trained to become an office worker.
-From 1930 until her marriage with Poul Winther Bonnesen in 1935, she worked for the London insurance company.
+From 1930 until her marriage to Poul Winther Bonnesen in 1935, she worked for the London insurance company.
 Her marriage was dissolved in 1940.

 Resistance work

 Bonnesen had already experienced the Nazis' racial policy when in 1935 she and her husband helped a Jewish couple in Denmark.
-In 1937, while visiting Berlin, she experienced first hand the way Jews were being treated.
-As a result, she became firmly opposed to the Nazis and became interested in participating in illegal activities.
+In 1937, while visiting Berlin, she experienced first hand the mistreatment of Jewish people by the Nazis.
+As a result, she became firmly opposed to the Nazis and became interested in participating in resistance activities.

 After her divorce in 1940, Bonnesen was employed in the Ministry of Transport's department for monitoring private railways.
-Here she had access to confidential German reports which she communicated anonymously to her friends in order to protest against the German occupation.
+This role gave her access to confidential German reports, which she communicated anonymously to her friends in order to protest the German occupation.
 In early 1942, a friend brought her in touch with De frie Danske (Free Denmark), a resistance group which published an illegal paper with the same name.
 In addition to contributing to the paper, she became involved in producing ration cards and false identity documents.
 Her apartment on Tranegårdsvej in Hellerup was often used as a meeting place for resistance workers or for hiding wanted persons, including Mogens Hammer, the first SOE agent parachuted in Denmark.

-In connection with involvement in De frie Danske and the SOE, she was arrested three times by the Danish and German police in late 1942 but was released after denying any involvement in illegal work.
-After the Germans took over the government of Denmark in August 1943, she had to go underground.
+In connection with involvement in De frie Danske and the SOE, Bonnesen was arrested three times by the Danish and German police in late 1942, but was released after denying any involvement in illegal work.
+After the Germans took over the government of Denmark in August 1943, she had to exercise more caution.
 She continued her illegal work with the radio specialist L.A.
 Duus Hansen who transmitted coded information to the SOE.
 Using the code name Lotte, she became his personal secretary.